 - Depending on your registrar, you must enter either a long or short value for Host in the DNS step of the configuration wizard.
 If your registrar does not support the value you entered, verification will fail and your custom URL domain configuration will be incomplete.

-- Certificate chain files can only contain keys 2048 bits in length.
+- Certificate chain files can contain keys up to 4096 bits in length.

 - You must configure this feature in order for Okta's Custom Sign In Page and Custom Error Page features to work.